hiveot/hub/README.md

 # Hive-Of-Things Hub

-HiveOT stands for the "Hive of Things".
-It consists of one or more 'Hubs' to collect and share IoT data with its users.

-The Hub for the _Hive-of-Things_ provides a secure [runtime](runtime/README-runtime.md) to view and control IoT devices.
+The Hub for the _Hive-of-Things_ provides a secure [runtime](runtime/README-runtime.md) to interact with IoT devices.
 The Hub securely mediates between IoT device 'Things', services, and users using a hub-and-spokes architecture.
 Users interact with Things via the Hub's digital twin, without connecting directly to the IoT devices or services.
 The Hub is based on the [W3C WoT TD 1.1 specification](https://www.w3.org/TR/wot-thing-description11/).
 Multiple communication protocols are supported for IoT devices and users.

 ![System Overview](docs/hub-overview.jpg)

 ## Project Status

-Status Aug 2025: The Hub runtime, services and bindings have been reworked to support the Web-of-things (WoT) Thing Description (TD) specification.
-It is currently in Alpha.
+Status Nov 2025: The Hub runtime, services and bindings have been reworked to support the Web-of-things (WoT) Thing Description (TD) specification.
+It is currently in alpha, functional but breaking changes should be expected.

 The generated TDs for use of digital-twins contain forms with security and communication as provided by the Hub.
 This is still incomplete.